 In addition, the same regulation amendment realigned the current regulatory language to reflect amendments to the governing statute.
-Specifically, it increased the maximum allowable fine from two thousand-five hundred dollars (\$2500) to five thousand dollars (\$5000) in situations where exceptional circumstances exist.
+Specifically, it increased the maximum allowable fine from \$2,500 to \$5,000 in situations where exceptional circumstances exist.
 It specifies criteria that should exist to warrant maximum penalties.

 The citation and fine regulations relative to hearing aid dispensers, Section 1399.136 were last amended in 2001, and provide for a list of violations and an associated range of fines that may be levied.
-Section 1399.136 authorizes fines ranging from one-hundred dollars \$100 up to two thousand-five hundred dollars (\$2500).
+Section 1399.136 authorizes fines ranging from \$100 up to \$2,500.
 The Board is considering changes to the hearing aid dispensers' provisions to align the regulations with the SLP and audiology citation and fine process.